SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Experiments

-\paragraph{Effect of the full loss} We compare our method with a variant that updates Gaussians only through guided subset (Fig.~\ref{fig:full_loss}).
-Without the full loss, the model often over-smooths ambiguous or low-confidence regions, causing high-frequency detail loss.
-This occurs because rule-based updates in 3DGS, such as pruning, remove Gaussians that lack sufficient gradients.
-Without the main reconstruction loss reinforcing these regions, the subset-only variant lacks a mechanism to preserve or re-activate Gaussians that require continued refinement.
-The full ResGS, by integrating residual and full losses, prevents under-updated Gaussians from collapsing and preserves both global structure and fine details.
-For ablation on uncertainty-guided sampling please refer Appendix~\ref{Supp:Ablation_Qual}, Fig.~\ref{supp_fig:ResGS_ablation2}.
+\kjs{ Our physically grounded prefiltering module ($^\dagger$+SA-HashGS) stabilizes view selection by restricting the candidate set for Fisher uncertainty.
+The full configuration ($^\dagger$+SA-ResGS) achieves the best performance, demonstrating a synergy in which SA-HashGS provides a reliable view sequence that enables residual supervision to further improve reconstruction in sparse or ambiguous regions.
+The same trend appears when replacing the 3D lifting module with DA-v3: prefiltering consistently stabilizes view selection, and adding ResGS yields further gains. }

-\paragraph{Robustness to correspondence noise} SA-Points are obtained through triangulation of dense correspondences, and their accuracy can influence reconstruction and view selection.
-To examine robustness, we conducted experiments with synthetic correspondence noise (0.0–10.0 pixels).
-The system remains stable up to moderate noise levels ($\le$ 5.0 pixels) when combined with a 1-pixel reprojection filter, as shown in Table.~\ref{table:correspond_noise}.
-Larger perturbations cause noticeable degradation, indicating that the system tolerates moderate correspondence errors without significant performance drop.
+\paragraph{Effect of the full loss} To assess the contribution of the Full Loss, we compare ResGS with a w/o Full Loss variant (Fig.~\ref{fig:full_loss}), where Gaussians are updated only through the guided subset term ($\mathcal{L}_{sub}$) and the default w/ Full Loss setting ($\mathcal{L}_{full}$+$\mathcal{L}_{sub}$).
+The w/o Full Loss model tends to oversmooth low-confidence regions, causing a loss of high-frequency detail.
+Without $\mathcal{L}_{full}$ reinforcing these regions, the subset-only variant cannot preserve or reactivate Gaussians that require continued refinement.
+In contrast, w/ Full Loss prevents under-updated Gaussians from collapsing and preserves both global structure and fine details.
+For an ablation on uncertainty-guided sampling, see Suppl.~\Sref{Supp:Ablation_Qual} , Fig.~S10.